ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 ## Objective

-The purpose of this tutorial is to create an end-to-end AI pipeline, from the ingestion of data in a S3 object storage to the email notification when your AI Training job is done.
+The purpose of this tutorial is to create an end-to-end AI pipeline, from the ingestion of data in an S3 object storage to the email notification when your AI Training job is done.
 We will launch a flow in Prefect which will simulate an AI Training job in a Public cloud project.
 The main goal is to show that we can launch AI training jobs without having to monitor their state over time, and start a real use case with automation.
-Prefect will help us for these goals.
+Prefect will help us achieve these goals.

 ## AI pipeline overview